 - Get paid early.
 Monzo allows its current account customers to receive their salary a day early.

 - Savings and bills pots.
 Monzo lets you split your money into interest-earning savings pots – so you can have different pots for different savings goals.
+Currently it’s offering “up to 5.20 per cent(AER/Gross fixed)” interest on a 12-month Fixed Pot with a £500 minimum deposit to open.
 You can round up “spare change” from your purchases into its own pot, although this won’t earn interest.
 You can also get direct debits and standing orders paid from a ‘bills pot’, making them easier to budget for (this doesn’t include subscriptions though).

 - Energy switching.
 If you switch energy provider using the app then you can get up to £75 cash back.